savashn/ecewo/README.md

 ### Built for Modern Web Development in C

-A modern and developer-friendly backend framework for C that handles the complexities of C programming and lets you build backends with ease — inspired by the simplicity of Express.js.
+Ecewo is a modern C microframework that simplifies the complexities of C programming — inspired by the simplicity of Express.js and the plugin system of Fastify.

-**Ecewo is a hobby project I started to improve my programming skills and it is still work in progress.
+**This is a hobby project I started to improve my programming skills and it is still work in progress.
 So, it’s not stable or production-ready yet.
 See [FAQ](https://ecewo.vercel.app/docs/faq).**

 ### Table of Contents